loki79uk/FS22_UniversalAutoload/README.txt

   If you already own a configured vehicle in your save game, then the autoloading specialisation will be applied with the mod, i.e. there is no need to sell and buy each vehicle again.
 It can also be removed form all vechicles by simply removing the mod, your trailer will not disappear.

   Base game supported trailers are defined in the file "SupportedVehicles.xml".
-For some trailers only certain configurations are supported, such as the bale trailer (see below).
-It is a requirement that the configuration also includes the "tension belts" specialisation.
+For some trailers only certain configurations are supported, such as the bale trailer configuration (see list below).
+It is a requirement that the configuration includes the "tension belts" specialisation.

   SUPPORTED TRAILERS: Name (specialisation)
    · Brantner DD 24073/2 XXL (bale trailer)